cloudmesh-community/book/chapters/cloud/chameleon/resources.md

 the environment. **Be a team player** and be environmentally conscious by shutting  down your non used instances.
 The way we use chameleon cloud is as a large team.
 As such please avoid deleting other peoples VM's.
-All vms that do not follow a particular namig scheme ar subject to deletion at any time.
+All vms that do not follow a particular naming scheme are subject to deletion at any time.

 The pattern of the vms must follow: